Wysocki-Piotr/Hyperparameter-optimization/README.md

 ## Overview

-The goal of this project is to analyze the **tunability of hyperparameters** for three selected machine learning algorithms (e.g., XGBoost, Random Forest, Elastic Net) across at least **four datasets**.
+The goal of this project is to analyze the **tunability of hyperparameters** for three selected machine learning algorithms (e.g., ..., ..., ...) across at least **four datasets**.
 The project focuses on exploring how different hyperparameter sampling techniques affect model performance and identifying new default hyperparameter configurations that achieve the best average results across datasets.

 ---